SEO · Artificial Intelligence · Technical Marketing · Growth Strategy · AI Citations · AI Visibility · GEO · Technical SEO

 One of the biggest technical hurdles for AI visibility is how your website is built.
 While Googlebot has become very good at rendering complex JavaScript, AI crawlers are often less sophisticated.
 According to Daydream, GPTBot (the crawler used by OpenAI) typically does not render JavaScript.
 If your content is hidden behind a heavy framework that requires a browser to 'build' the page, the AI might see a blank screen.

 This is why Server-Side Rendering (SSR) is now a requirement for AI visibility.
+The data is unambiguous: when Vercel and MERJ analyzed over 500 million GPTBot fetches, they found zero instances of JavaScript execution — GPTBot fetches .js files (roughly 11.5% of its requests) but treats them as text for training, never running them.
+[1] The visibility gap is binary: a client-side-rendered page either has its content in the initial HTML response or it does not.
 If the AI cannot read your text in the raw HTML code, it will skip your site entirely.
 Omnius notes that AI crawlers are far less tolerant of technical errors than Google.
-If they hit a barrier, they simply move on to a competitor's site that is easier to parse.
+[3] If they hit a barrier, they simply move on to a competitor's site that is easier to parse.

 3. Master the Robots.txt for Multi-Bot Environments